Web Analytics

 As I’ve previously stated, HashMap<K,V> is implemented using a typical Separate Chaining technique.
 If you jump straight into reading the source code, things can be a little confusing, especially if you don’t know what you are looking for.
 But once you understand the main concepts, everything becomes much clearer.

-Even if this is not the purpose of this article, I believe it’s always a good idea to understand how HashMap<K,V> works.
-Many (Java) interviewers love to ask this question.
+Even if this is not the primary purpose of this article, I believe it’s always a good idea to understand how HashMap<K,V> works.
+Many Java interviewers love to ask this question!

 If you already understand how HashMap<K,V> works, you can skip directly to the next section.
-If you don’t, and you are curious about it, please read the following paragraphs.
+If you don’t, and you are curious about it, please read on.

 The HashMap<K,V> class contains an array of Node<K,V>.
-For simplicity and inertia, we are going to call this array table:
+For simplicity, we are going to call this array table:

 // The table, initialized on first use, and resized as necessary.